 The clonal technology has potential for the country to increase the productivity of its vast land resources.
-Plantations of 112,000 hectares has created an asset value of Rs.
-3796 crores (US$760 mn) in the form of wood.
-Average net income from clonal plantation is Rs 25,000 (US$ 500) per hectare per annum under rain-fed condition and Rs.40,000 (US$ 800) per hectare per annum with irrigation at 4-years rotation.
+Plantations of 1,42,000 hectares with 780 million saplings has created an asset value of Rs.
+4697 crores (US$783 million) in the form of wood.
+Average net income from clonal plantation is Rs 25,000 (US$ 416) per hectare per annum under rain-fed condition and Rs.40,000 (US$ 666) per hectare per annum with irrigation at 4-years rotation.
 This is significantly higher compared to traditional crops and at much lower risks.
-Plantations are playing an increasingly important role in rural economic development and poverty alleviation by providing employment for 50.40 million person days for tasks such as nursery, planting, logging and maintenance operations.
+Plantations are playing an increasingly important role in rural economic development and poverty alleviation by providing an estimated employment for 75.48 million person days form tasks such as nursery, planting, logging and maintenance operations.

-The 112,000 hectares of plantations acting as carbon sequestration farm having the potential to sequester 9.5 million tonnes of carbon, reducing 34.7 million tonnes of Carbon di oxide.
+The 1,42,000 hectares with 780 million saplings has created hectares of plantations acting as carbon sequestration farm having the potential to sequester 5.73 million tonnes of carbon, reducing 20.9 million tonnes of Carbon di oxide from one cycle of 4 years.
+For the 3 cycles spread over 12 years, it is 62.7 million tonnes of CO2 reduced.
 The clonal plantations were irrigated with treated effluent water.
 The unique nature of Subabul is utilised as fodder for live stock feeding helping the farmers to garner more money through dairy farming.

 On 15th September 2005 under the Sunfeast Hara Banao Plantation drive ITC Bhadrachalam unit planted 3,00,587 saplings in 20 minutes with 16,317 people in 16 villages covering 264 acres in Khammam district of Andhra Pradesh.
 This surpassed the Guinness book of world record held by Canada with 1, 34,000 saplings planted in one hour with 23,000 people.